sminez/structex/README.md

 }
 ```

-Running this against our input from before will produce `friend`, as we are
+Running this against our input from before will produce `names`, as we are
-running over the entire input.
+running over the entire input and that is the leftmost-longest match of the
+"narrow" regex `(\w+)\.`.

 If we add a group to the end of an expression chain then it runs for each
 match produced by the chain.
 So, if we add back our "extract" for splitting